Welcome back to our 3rd segment of our Backstroke Series!

 If the answer to that is either a YES or NO, we want to hear from you.
 Be sure to comment below with your thoughts and ideas!

-Also, stay tuned for next week, as we will finish up our Backstroke series–discussing many of the common technical errors seen during the Backstroke stroke!
+[CLICK HERE] for Part IV, as we will finish up our Backstroke series–discussing many of the common technical errors seen during the Backstroke stroke!

 Thanks for tuning in!